-Addiction is closely related to the hormone dopamine.
+Addiction closely relates to dopamine.
 This hormone is also released during exercise.
-That’s why it is tremendously effective in controlling addictions.
+Therefore, it’s highly effective in controlling addictions.

-Exercise increases the production of cells in the hippocampus, which are responsible for memory and learning.
-Thanks to this, your memory will improve, allowing you to learn or remember things much more effectively.
+If you exercise, the production of cells in the hippocampus will increase.
+These cells are responsible for both memory and learning.
+As a result, your memory will improve.
+Therefore, you’ll be able to learn and remember things much better.

-You might think that physical exercise could make you a lot more tired, and that thereby, you’ll perform worse at work or in your other activities that you need to accomplish.
+You might think that physical exercise can make you feel more tired.
+You might also believe that, as a result, you’ll perform worse at work or in your other activities.

-Exercising will help you have a lot more energy because, even though you may not believe it, it helps keep you active throughout the entire day.
-This prevents the “low” times, and lack of attention at work.
+Exercising will help you have a lot more energy because it’ll help keep you active throughout the day.
+This energy prevents the “low” times.
+It also improves your concentration at work.

 Do you lead a sedentary life?
 Do you exercise regularly?
 These are just a few of the benefits that physical exercise can provide.

-If you feel bad, if you’re not productive, think about whether exercise can help improve all of this.
+Do you feel bad?
+Are you productive?
+Think about whether exercise can help improve all of this.
 Sometimes something as simple as getting a bit of exercise can solve many of your problems.

 In order to reap the benefits we described, you should exercise 20-60 minutes 3-5 times a week.
 Nonetheless, if you don’t have that time or think that’s too much for your energy level, you can start with shorter sessions.
 You’ll still feel better.